Share price graph

 Our brewery in Windhoek has a total technical brewing capacity of 3 million hectolitres.

-We have access to further brewing capacity through our production agreement with Heineken SA who owns the Sedibeng Brewery in Johannesburg.
+We supplement our brewing capacity through our production agreement with Heineken SA who owns the Sedibeng Brewery in Johannesburg.

 The Swakopmund Brewing Company is a micro-brewery that also serves as a pilot plant for crafting and testing new beer recipes.